spiral/docs/orm/basics.md

 }
 ```

-You can also simply assign time to `time_registered` field, accessor must automatically handle it using `strtotime` function:
+You can also simply assign time to `time_registered` field, as accessor must automatically handle it using `strtotime` function:

 ```php
 $user->time_registered = 'next friday 10am';
 ```

-> DBAL will convert all dates into UTC timezone.
+> Attentio, DBAL will convert and fetch all dates using UTC timezone!

 #### Atomic Number
 Field accessors in ORM may not only provide mocking functionality but declare update behaviours.
-One of such accessors can be very useful to manage numeric values "atomic" way.
+One of such accessors can be very useful to manage numeric values in "atomic" way.
 Let's try to see such accessor in action, first of all we have to declare it in our Record model and update schema after:

 ```php
 protected $accessors = [